oconnorb/brendanoconnor.github.io/_pages/cv.md

 **Radio**

+28. VLA 2022B (PI: E. Troja), The collimation and energetics of short gamma-ray bursts

+29. VLA 2022B (PI: S. Chastain), Electromagnetic counterparts of gravitational wave events

-28. VLA 2021B (PI: E. Troja), The collimation and energetics of short gamma-ray bursts
+30. VLA 2021B (PI: E. Troja), The collimation and energetics of short gamma-ray bursts

-29. VLA 2021B (PI: E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger
+31. VLA 2021B (PI: E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger

-30. VLA 2021A (PI E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger
+32. VLA 2021A (PI E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger

-31. ATCA 2022 (PI: R. Ricci), Characterizing the spectral behaviour of the Persistent Radio Emission of a Fast Radio Burst
+33. ATCA 2022 (PI: R. Ricci), Characterizing the spectral behaviour of the Persistent Radio Emission of a Fast Radio Burst

-32. GMRT Cycle 42 (PI: G. Bruni), Spectral characterization of the persistent radio emission in fast radio bursts
+34. GMRT Cycle 42 (PI: G. Bruni), Spectral characterization of the persistent radio emission in fast radio bursts

-33. GMRT DDT (PI: G. Bruni), Characterising starburst activity in the host of the repeating FRB 20201124A
+35. GMRT DDT (PI: G. Bruni), Characterising starburst activity in the host of the repeating FRB 20201124A

-34. EVN (PI: G. Bruni), Characterising the progenitors of fast radio bursts with the EVN (EB094/E21C017)
+36. EVN (PI: G. Bruni), Characterising the progenitors of fast radio bursts with the EVN (EB094/E21C017)

-35. EVN DDT (PI: F. Panessa), Disclosing the nature of the persistent radio source associated to FRB20201124A
+37. EVN DDT (PI: F. Panessa), Disclosing the nature of the persistent radio source associated to FRB20201124A

-36. e-MERLIN Cycle 13 (PI: G. Bruni), Characterising the progenitors of fast radio bursts with e-MERLIN
+38. e-MERLIN Cycle 13 (PI: G. Bruni), Characterising the progenitors of fast radio bursts with e-MERLIN

-37. e-MERLIN DDT (PI: G. Bruni), Disclosing the nature of the persistent radio source associated to FRB 20201124A with e-MERLIN
+39. e-MERLIN DDT (PI: G. Bruni), Disclosing the nature of the persistent radio source associated to FRB 20201124A with e-MERLIN

 Mentoring Experience